easonwy/odoo-rest-api/README.md

 * Download this module and put it to your Odoo addons directory
 * Install requirements with `pip install -r requirements.txt`

+## Change History

+### 2024-06-06
+* fixed the bug where returning wrong total record count value for field count when paging query.

 ## Getting Started

 ### Authenticating users